fbietti/YouTube-Comments/README.md

 This code will allow you to download comments from YouTube videos for your textual analyses, lexicometry, and NLP (Natural Language Processing).
 It's a very simple code.

 The function has been coden in python.
+Afterwards, I provided an example of analysis using R.

 ## File: youtube_comments.py